-Students who have a score of less than a C- (<70%) on summative assessments will be required to follow the retake procedure.
+Students who have a score of less than a $\frac{\text{C-}(<70\%)}{<1.5}$ on a competency in a summative assessment will be required to follow the retake procedure.
 Students who are required to do a retake will also be required to complete all of the formative assignments accurately prior to the retake.
 The teacher may also require additional formative work prior to the retake.
 Parents, and if applicable case managers, will be notified when a student is required to do a retake.

 Retakes must be completed within ten school days of a scored summative being returned to the student.

-Students who have a score >70% may have the opportunity to request a retake.
+Students who have a score of C (>70%) or higher >1.5 may have the opportunity to request a retake.
 The procedure for a requested retake is: